jmedia65/awesome-streamlit-themes/dark-mode/README.md

 ## 🏆 The Developer Recognition Factor

 Every developer will look at this and immediately think: "This looks like professional developer tooling."
-It has that instant credibility of GitHub, VS Code, and Linear combined!
+It has that instant credibility of GitHub, VS Code, and Cursor combined!

 Your dev team will actually **WANT** to use internal tools that look this good!
 No more "ugh, another ugly internal dashboard" - this makes Streamlit apps feel like premium developer software.